Welcome to PayPal!

 You consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency (including SPC and/or SERASA) at account opening and whenever we reasonably believe there may be an increased level of risk associated with your account.

-Pursuant to Circular BACEN No. 3,952/2019, if you act as a seller, accepting PayPal as a payment instrument to sell goods and/or services, you: (i) must provide PayPal with information about contracts entered into by you and non-financial institutions involving negotiation of your receivables; (ii) authorize PayPal to send such information, as well as your schedule of receivables, to a receivables’ registration system; and (iii) authorize PayPal to perform the financial settlement of your receivables pursuant to the instructions provided by the registration system mentioned above.
+Pursuant to Circular BACEN No. 3,952/2019, if you act as a seller, using PayPal as a service provider to accept payments for goods and/or services, you: (i) must provide PayPal with information about contracts entered into by you and non-financial institutions involving negotiation of your receivables; (ii) authorize PayPal to send such information, as well as your schedule of receivables, to a receivables’ registration system; and (iii) authorize PayPal to perform the financial settlement of your receivables pursuant to the instructions provided by the registration system mentioned above.
 Note that certain functionalities of your PayPal account may become temporarily unavailable, including the ability to transfer funds and send payments, until PayPal receives new instructions from the receivables’ registration system.

 - Buy goods and services.

-If you plan to use your PayPal account primarily to sell things, then you should consider a business account.
+Receive payments for the sale of goods and services if you link a bank account to your PayPal account, pursuant to section Receiving Funds – Personal & Premier Accounts.
+If you plan to use your PayPal account primarily to sell things, then you should consider a Premier Account.

-You can open a business account if you are an individual or a legal entity or organization that holds a valid CPF or CNPJ and primarily uses PayPal to sell goods or services or receive donations.
-With a business account, you can do things like (as applicable):
+You can open a business account if (i) you are a legal entity or organization that holds a valid CNPJ; (ii) we are able to verify information required by applicable regulation and internal policies; and (iii) you primarily use PayPal to sell goods or services or receive donations.
+With a business account, you can do things like:

 - Use a company or business name as the name on your PayPal account.